Mohyoo/Gemini-Py-CLI/README.md

 ----

 ## Features
-* History saved in many forms, even if the program crashes:
+* History can saved locally in many forms, even if the program crashes:
-	+ chat history file.
+	+ Automatically, save chat history to a json file.
-	+ prompt history file.
+	+ Automatically, save prompt history to a text file.
+	+ At request, save chat history to a human readable text file.
+    + At request, save the last Gemini response to a simple text file.

 * Customizable, you can edit many settings, like colors, delays, completion...
   (Not all areas are modifiable yet, but in progress).